shaunmclernon/katacoda-scenarios/kubernetes-101/intro.md

 ### Note

-To speed things up, this scenario will start with two Ubuntu machines provisioned and `kubeadm` and `kubectl` have already installed.
+To speed things up, this scenario will start with two Ubuntu machines provisioned and `kubeadm` and `kubectl` have already been installed.
 References links have been provided at the bottom of each section to provide further details.